Pogles' Wood: Comics

 The Adventures of Pippin and Tog was a popular children's hardback based on the television show, published annually each Christmas in the 1970s.
-It featured comics originally prepublished in the children's magazine Pippin, drawn by Bill Mevin.
+It featured comics originally pre-published in the children's magazine Pippin, drawn by Bill Mevin.

 Home releases

-All of the episodes of both The Pogles and Pogles' Wood survive, and all are available on DVD.
+All of the episodes of both The Pogles and Pogles' Wood survive, and all have been released on DVD.

 Episodes of Pogles Wood, selected by its creators, were initially released on DVD in 2006 by the Dragons' Friendly Society (an organisation founded by Oliver Postgate and Peter Firmin).
 Subsequently, three further DVDs followed, again released by the Dragons' Friendly Society, including the final collection of 14 episodes, released in November 2015 under the title Pogles' End.